mit-teaching-systems-lab/dcss/README.md

 ## Development

-This is the list of all environment variables that should be exported prior to running the Teacher Moments app:
+This is the list of all environment variables that should be exported prior to running the Teacher Moments app in the command line:
 ```
 export PGUSER=
 export PGPASSWORD=